celerysally/portfolio/README.md

 3 fun facts about me:
 1. My nickname is celery.
 2. I watched Friends so much that I memorized the dialogue.
-3. Ironically, I do not like celery.
+3. Ironically, I do not like celery (the vegetable).

 # What I hope to learn